 FTM frame

-An MLD with dot11QMFActivated equal to false shall follow the rules described in 10.3.2.14.2 (Transmitter requirements) to determine the sequence number of an individually addressed Management frame (except the frames that are excluded above) that is delivered to the associated MLD.
+An MLD with dot11QMFActivated equal to false shall follow the rules described in 10.3.2.14.2 (Transmitter requirements) to determine the sequence number of an individually addressed Management frame (except the frames listed at the beginning of 35.3.14.1 (General)(#15548)) that is delivered to the associated MLD.

-An MLD with dot11QMFActivated equal to false shall follow the rules as described in 10.3.2.14.3 (Receiver requirements) to discard duplicate individually addressed Management frames (except the frames that are excluded above) that are delivered from the associated MLD.
+An MLD with dot11QMFActivated equal to false shall follow the rules as described in 10.3.2.14.3 (Receiver requirements) to discard duplicate individually addressed Management frames (except the frames listed at the beginning of 35.3.14.1 (General)(#15548)) that are delivered from the associated MLD.

-An MLD with dot11QMFActivated equal to false shall maintain a transmit MMPDU timer for each MMPDU (except the frames that are excluded above).
+An MLD with dot11QMFActivated equal to false shall maintain a transmit MMPDU timer for each MMPDU (except the frames listed at the beginning of 35.3.14.1 (General)(#15548)).
 The transmit MMPDU timer shall be started when the MMPDU is passed to the MAC.

-For an MLD with dot11QMFActivated equal to false, the frame retry counter and retry limit for each MMPDU that belongs to a TC that requires acknowledgment is implementation specific.
+For an MLD with dot11QMFActivated equal to false, the frame retry counter and retry limit for each MMPDU that belongs to a TC that requires acknowledgment are(#16835) implementation specific.

-An MLD with dot11QMFActivated equal to false shall continue to deliver the failed individually addressed Management frame (except the frames that are excluded above) to an associated MLD on the setup links subject to additional constraints (see 35.3.7 (Link management))) until any of the following conditions occurs:
+An MLD with dot11QMFActivated equal to false shall continue to deliver the failed individually addressed Management frame (except the frames listed at the beginning of 35.3.14.1 (General)(#15548)) to an associated MLD on the setup links subject to additional constraints (see 35.3.7 (Link management))) until any of the following conditions occurs:

 The retry limit is met.